 I put up these verses in my laundry room – as a nice reminder of Who I am serving and why.

 You can find more ideas for displaying printables right here.

-I would love to hear your comments over on my instagram!
+Have a comment?
+I would love to hear it over on my instagram!

 Check Out > My Personal Bible Study Method